PySpice-org/PySpice/doc/sphinx/source/installation.rst

 Ngspice Compilation
 -------------------

 Usually Ngspice is available as a package on the most popular Linux distributions.
-But I recommend to **check the compilation options** before to use it for serious projects.
+But we recommend to **check the compilation options** before to use it for serious projects.

-The recommended way to compile Ngspice is given in the manual and in the ``INSTALLATION`` file.
+The procedure to compile Ngspice is explained in the manual and in the ``INSTALLATION`` file.
 Ngspice is an example of complex software where we should not enable everything without care.

 .. warning::

   The compilation option **--enable-ndev** is known to broke the server mode.

-The recommended way to compile Ngspice on Fedora is:
+The recommended way to compile Ngspice on Linux is:

 .. code-block:: sh